almeidas-tatiane/robust-api-performance/README.md

 A robust and extensible RESTful API built with Node.js, Express, and MongoDB Atlas.
 Supports full CRUD operations with JWT-based authentication.

+📌 This project is part of my return-to-tech portfolio, demonstrating hands-on expertise in API development and performance testing.
+I welcome feedback and collaboration opportunities!

 ---

 ## 📑 Table of Contents